katarzynadutkowska/WED/index.md

 The goal of WED is to collect these observations into a single, consistent framework, making it easier to compare, visualize, and interpret water’s role in different environments.

 At present, the public release represents the **first version** of the database.
-Additional datasets — including unpublished or reprocessed files already compiled — remain **unreleased but available for future integration**.
+Additional datasets, including unpublished or reprocessed files already compiled, remain **unreleased but available for future integration**.
 If you’re interested in contributing, analyzing, or helping expand this material, I would love to hear from you.

 ## Why water?